MicrosoftDocs/azure-dev-docs/articles/ai/includes/evaluations-procedure.md

 1. Copy the code from the terminal and then paste it into a browser.
 Follow the instructions to authenticate with your Azure account.

-1. Provision the required Azure resource, Azure OpenAI, for the evaluations app.
+1. Provision the required Azure resource, Azure OpenAI Service, for the evaluations app:

     ```bash
     azd up